INFORMATION REQUIRED IN PROXY STATEMENT

 West Henrietta, New York 14586

-This proxy statement is furnished to shareholders in connection with the solicitation of proxies by the Board of Directors of Vuzix Corporation (“Vuzix”, the “Company”, “we”, “our”, or “us”) in connection with the annual meeting of shareholders of the Company to be held on June 13, 2018 at 11:00 a.m., local time, at Vuzix corporate offices at 25 Hendrix Road, Suite A, West Henrietta, New York, 14586 (the "Annual Meeting").
-A copy of the Company's Annual Report on Form 10-K for the year ended December 31, 2017, filed with the Securities and Exchange Commission ("SEC") is available without charge upon written request to the Company's Secretary at the Company's corporate offices, or from the SEC's website at www.sec.gov.
+This proxy statement is furnished to shareholders in connection with the solicitation of proxies by the Board of Directors of Vuzix Corporation (“Vuzix”, the “Company”, “we”, “our”, or “us”) in connection with the annual meeting of shareholders of the Company to be held on June 22, 2020 at 10:30 a.m., local time, virtually via the Internet (the "Annual Meeting").
+A copy of the Company's Annual Report on Form 10-K for the year ended December 31, 2019, filed with the Securities and Exchange Commission ("SEC") is available without charge upon written request to the Company's Secretary at the Company's corporate offices, or from the SEC's website at www.sec.gov.

 SOLICITATION AND REVOCABILITY OF PROXIES

-The enclosed proxy for the Annual Meeting is being solicited by the directors of the Company.
+The enclosed proxy for the Annual Meeting is being solicited by the Board of Directors of the Company.
 Shareholders of record may vote by mail, telephone, or via the Internet.
 The toll-free telephone number and Internet web site are listed on the enclosed proxy.
 If you vote by telephone or via the Internet you do not need to return your proxy card.
 If you choose to vote by mail, please mark, date and sign the proxy card, and then return it in the enclosed envelope (no postage is necessary if mailed within the United States).
 Any person giving a proxy may revoke it at any time prior to the exercise thereof by filing with the Secretary of the Company a written revocation or duly executed proxy bearing a later date.
-The proxy may also be revoked by a shareholder attending the Meeting, withdrawing the proxy and voting in person.
+The proxy may also be revoked by a shareholder attending the Meeting, withdrawing the proxy and voting in person virtually by attending the meeting online and voting by webcast.

 The expense of preparing, printing and mailing the form of proxy and the material used in the solicitation thereof will be borne by the Company.
 In addition to solicitation by mail, proxies may be solicited by the directors, officers and regular employees of the Company (who will receive no additional compensation therefor) by means of personal interview, telephone or facsimile.
 It is anticipated that banks, brokerage houses and other institutions, custodians, nominees, fiduciaries or other record holders will be requested to forward the soliciting material to persons for whom they hold shares and to seek authority for the execution of proxies; in such cases, the Company will reimburse such holders for their charges and expenses.